Charlie Hebdo

 Charlie Hebdo (/fr/; Charlie Weekly) is a French satirical weekly magazine founded by François Cavanna and Professeur Choron in 1970, featuring cartoons, reports, polemics, and jokes.
-The publication has been described as anti-racist, sceptical, secular, libertarian, and within the tradition of left-wing radicalism, publishing articles about the far right (especially the French nationalist National Rally party), religion (Christianity, Islam, and Judaism), politics and culture.
+The publication has been described as anti-racist, sceptical, secular, libertarian, and within the tradition of left-wing radicalism, publishing articles criticizing right-wing conservative or far-right movements (especially the French nationalist National Rally party), religion (Christianity, Islam, and Judaism), politics and culture.

 Charlie Hebdo has been the target of three terrorist attacks: in 2011, 2015, and 2020.
 All of them were presumed to be in response to a number of cartoons that it published controversially depicting Muhammad.
 In the second of these attacks, 12 people were killed, including publishing director Charb and several other prominent cartoonists.
 In the aftermath, Charlie Hebdo and its publications became internationally recognized as symbols of free speech, culminating in the "Je Suis Charlie" ("I am Charlie") movement, which underscored the global defense of freedom of expression and opposition to censorship.

 Since its founding, Charlie Hebdo has been a vocal advocate for free expression and secularism, using satire to critique organized religion, political movements, and other centers of power.
 Charlie Hebdo first appeared in 1970 after the monthly Hara-Kiri magazine was banned for mocking the death of a former French president, Charles de Gaulle.
 In 1981, publication ceased, but the magazine was resurrected in 1992.
 The magazine is published every Wednesday, with special editions issued on an unscheduled basis sporadically.
 Gérard Biard is the current editor-in-chief of Charlie Hebdo.
 The previous editors were François Cavanna (1970–1981) and Philippe Val (1992–2009).